slynch-a11y/Web-Accessible-Form-using-React-/README.md

 # Web-Accessible-Form-using-React-
-An example of a web accessible form, using vanilla JavaScript to manage focus and display error messages: https://slynch-github.github.io/Web-Accessible-Form-using-React-/
+An example of a web accessible form, using React to manage focus and display error messages: https://slynch-github.github.io/Web-Accessible-Form-using-React-/

 Top navbar created with Bootstrap 4 (CSS and jQuery)